Large-scale network motif analysis using compression

-We will detail the basic principle below, and give an intuitive example of how we apply the method in the next section.
-For more details, we refer the reader to \cite{grunwald2007minimum}.
+We will detail the basic principle below.
+For more information, see \cite{grunwald2007minimum,bloem2018tutorial}.

 Let $\B$ be the set of all finite-length binary strings.
 We use $|b|$ to represent the length of $b \in \B$.
 Let $\log(x) = \log_2(x)$.
-A \emph{code} for a set of graphs $\cG$ is an injective function $f: \cal G \to \B$.
-All codes in this paper are \emph{prefix-free}: no code word is the prefix of another.
-We will denote a \emph{codelength function} with the letter $L$, ie. $L(G) = |f(G)|$.
-It is common practice to compute $L$ directly, without explicitly computing the codewords.
-In fact, we will adopt the convention of referring to $L$ itself as a code.
+A \emph{code} for a set of objects $\mathcal X$ is an injective function $f: {\mathcal X} \to \B$, mapping objects to binary code words.
+All codes in this paper are \emph{prefix-free}: no codeword is the prefix of another.
+We will denote a \emph{codelength function} with the letter $L$, ie. $L(x) = |f(x)|$.
+It is common practice to compute $L$ directly, without explicitly computing codewords and to refer to $L$ itself as a code.